CodecSlime: Temporal Redundancy Compression of Neural Speech Codec via Dynamic Frame Rate: Experimental setup

 \subsection{Evaluation of generalization ability}

-\paragraph{On different inference frame rates} Figure~\ref{fig:wer_stoi_vs_fr} illustrates how WER and STOI vary across different frame rates for {\ourmethod} and the fixed-rate FFR baseline.
+Figure~\ref{fig:wer_stoi_vs_fr} illustrates how WER and PESQ vary across different target inference frame rates for {\ourmethod} and the fixed-rate FFR baseline.
 In this experiment, {\ourmethod} uses \emph{the same model} fine-tuned under \SI{40}{Hz} ScheDFR, while the FFR baselines are separately trained models at each specific frame rate (\SI{40}{Hz}, \SI{50}{Hz}, \SI{67}{Hz} and \SI{80}{Hz}).
 All models use FSQ with 18225 codes.
-The figure reveals a consistent trend: as the inference frame rate increases, WER decreases and STOI increases for both {\ourmethod} and FFR models. {\ourmethod} consistently outperforms FFR across the range from \SI{40}{Hz} to \SI{80}{Hz}.
+The figure reveals a consistent trend: as the inference frame rate increases, WER decreases and PESQ increases for both {\ourmethod} and FFR models. {\ourmethod} consistently outperforms FFR across the range from \SI{40}{Hz} to \SI{80}{Hz}.
 These results demonstrate that {\ourmethod} generalizes effectively across a wide range of frame rates, despite being trained only once at a single dynamic average frame rate.
 In contrast, FFR requires retraining separate models for each target frame rate, yet still fails to match {\ourmethod}’s performance.
-This confirms the strong generalization and flexibility of {\ourmethod} during inference.
+This confirms {\ourmethod}'s strong generalization and flexibility on inference frame rate.

-\paragraph{On unseen languages} We further examine the generalization ability of {\ourmethod} on unseen languages using the MLS test set~\cite{MLS}.
-As reported in Table~\ref{tab:general-multilingual}, {\ourmethod} achieves a WER of 30.19, which is lower than that of all fixed-rate baselines, including BigCodec-VQ\textsubscript{18k} and BigCodec-FSQ\textsubscript{84k}.
-It also preserves intelligibility and perceptual quality, as reflected by competitive STOI and SECS scores (0.877 and 0.943, respectively).
-These results indicate that {\ourmethod} is able to generalize beyond its training domain and perform well in multilingual scenarios, despite being trained without supervision or language-specific priors.
+We also evaluated {\ourmethod} on unseen languages using a subset of MLS~\cite{MLS} testset.
+It also shows better reconstruction quality compared to FFR baselines (improving WER by over 17\% while keeping other metrics comparable), showing strong generalization ability on out-of-domain inputs.